OuincheWinch/MLX-Diffusion/README.md

 ## Model vs model — visual arena

 Head-to-head repeatability comparisons from the 11-prompt benchmarking suite (original, royalty-free scenes — a sourdough loaf, a cliff villa, a snow leopard; **no copyrighted characters**).
 Each duel plays *live right here in the README* as a muted auto-wiping divider video — the same sweep the interactive arena does, no scripts needed (GitHub strips JavaScript from READMEs, so a draggable slider can't render on the repo page; the moving divider below is the closest that does).
-For the **draggable** version, open [`docs/model-arena/index.html`](docs/model-arena/index.html) in a browser.
+For the **draggable** version, open [`https://www.ouinche.com/mlx-diffusion-yet-another-open-source-image-generator-on-apple-silicon/`](https://www.ouinche.com/mlx-diffusion-yet-another-open-source-image-generator-on-apple-silicon/) in a browser. in a browser.

 ### FLUX.2-klein 4B vs Z-Image Turbo 6B — "Rustic Sourdough" (512×768)